-On May 23,2 017, Coinbase rebranded its GDAX exchange- Global Digital Asset Exchange to Coinbase Pro.
-The service is still a product that caters towards institutional and professional investors.
-The main focus behind the rebranding was to have the complete suite of products at Coinbase under the brand name that is trusted by millions of customers.
+Coinbase Pro is the new name for Coinbase‘s GDAX exchange (Global Digital Asset Exchange).
+The platform is still a product that caters towards institutional and professional investors.
+The main focus behind the rebranding was to bring their complete suite of products under the Coinbase brand name that is trusted by millions of customers worldwide.

 The company is insured and backed by some of the biggest investors in the industry – like the New York Stock Exchange, Andreessen Horowitz, and Union Square Ventures.

 This doesn’t mean that Coinbase has rebranded its entire business.
 To better highlight the difference between these two products:

 - Coinbase remains a place for consumers to easily buy, sell, and store digital currency.

 - Coinbase Pro (formerly GDAX) is an exchange for professionals to trade digital assets.

 The company is still focused on its original mission of providing the ability to easily buy, sell and exchange cryptocurrency to non-technical and casual users, and they will continue to do that through their existing Coinbase product.

 Coinbase Pro vs Coinbase

 For users who have the expertise, we recommend buying and selling Bitcoin and other cryptocurrencies via Coinbase Pro to save on fees.
 Coinbase is simple and instant, however this comes at the cost of higher fees, especially for credit and debit card purchases.